osprey-dcs/atf-acq-ioc/documentation/FirmwareNotes.md

 **boot [-a]**
 The FPGA prompts for confirmation and then restarts as if powered up.
 The optional argument specifies that the alternate bootable image is to be tried first.

+**calib**
+The FPGA prompts for confirmation and then rereads and applies the calibration settings in Calibraion.csv.

 **debug [-s] [n]**
     The debugging flags are set to the specified value, if one is given.
 If no value is given the current value of the debugging flags is printed.
 The bits are: